-North Korea has fired artillery shells into South Korean waters, apparently in reaction to military exercises being conducted between the U.S. and South Korea.
+North Korea has fired artillery shells into South Korean waters, apparently in reaction to military exercises by the U.S. and South Korea.

 Seoul responded immediately on Monday by shelling North Korean waters.
-Officials say no shells hit any land areas on either side along the western sea boundary and no one was injured.
+Officials say no shells hit land on either side of the western sea boundary and no one was injured.
 South Korean officials said some residents of border islands were evacuated to shelters as a precaution.

 U.S. General Paul Kennedy says the joint exercises taking place about 360 kilometers north of Seoul have no political objectives.